 Christie P. Karpiak, Ph.D.

-Dr. Karpiak earned her baccalaureate, master’s degree, and doctorate (awarded 1999) from the University of Utah, and completed her predoctoral clinical internship at the University of North Carolina Medical Center.
-She teaches Abnormal Psychology, Statistics, Abnormal Child Psychology, and Child Clinical Psychology.
+Dr. Karpiak earned her baccalaureate, master’s degree, and doctorate from the University of Utah, and completed her clinical internship at the University of North Carolina Medical Center.
+She teaches Abnormal Psychology, Statistics, Research Methods, Abnormal Child Psychology, and Child Clinical Psychology.
 Her clinical interests focus on children and adolescents.
-Her research interests include therapy process and outcome, and the role of social/interpersonal interactions in the development of behavioral and emotional problems and personality patterns.
+Her research interests include therapy process and outcome, and the role of social/interpersonal interactions in the development of behavioral and emotional problems.

 Bryan R. Burnham, Ph.D.

-Dr. Burnham received his baccalaureate from Utica College of Syracuse University in 2002 and his doctorate in experimental and cognitive psychology/science from the University at Albany (SUNY) in 2007.
+Dr. Burnham received his baccalaureate from Syracuse University and his doctorate in experimental and cognitive psychology/science from the University at Albany (SUNY).
 He teaches Statistics, Sensation and Perception, Cognitive Psychology, and Research Methods.
 His Human Attention Lab (HAL) examines factors that govern the control of attention, interference and executive attention, working memory, object attention, and the neuroscience of attention.
-His research interests include mechanisms of selective attention, visual attention, interference and executive (conscious) control and object perception/attention.
+His research interests include mechanisms of selective attention, visual attention, interference, executive (conscious) control, and object perception/attention.

 J. Timothy Cannon, Ph.D.

-Dr. Cannon received his baccalaureate from the University of Scranton and doctorate in experimental/physiological psychology from the University of Maine in 1977.
+Dr. Cannon received his baccalaureate from the University of Scranton and his doctorate in experimental/physiological psychology from the University of Maine.
 He did post-doctoral work at UCLA in the fields of pain inhibition and endorphins.
-He teaches Behavioral Neuroscience and Research Methods in the Behavioral Sciences Lab.
+He teaches Behavioral Neuroscience, Drugs & Behavior, and Research Methods in the Behavioral Sciences.
 His research interests include the neuroanatomical and neurochemical bases of pain-inhibition mechanisms, environmental enrichment, stress, and fear.

 Emily J. Hopkins, Ph.D.

-Dr. Hopkins earned her bachelor’s degree (2007) in cognitive neuroscience from Brown University and her master’s (2011) and Ph.D.
-(2014) in psychology from the University of Virginia.
+Dr. Hopkins earned her bachelor’s degree in cognitive neuroscience from Brown University and her master’s and Ph.D. in psychology from the University of Virginia.
 She completed postdoctoral fellowships at the University of Pennsylvania and Temple University.
 Her research focuses on the role of play and fictional media in early childhood.
 She is particularly interested in exploring how play and stories can be used as educational tools.
-Dr. Hopkins teaches Fundamentals of Psychology and Childhood.
+Dr. Hopkins teaches Fundamentals of Psychology and Developmental Psychology.

 Gail N. Kemp, Ph.D.

-Dr. Kemp earned her baccalaureate from Harvard College, master’s in Public Health, master’s in clinical psychology, and doctorate in clinical psychology (2018) from Boston University.
-She completed her predoctoral clinical internship at Franciscan Children’s in Boston, MA.
+Dr. Kemp earned her baccalaureate from Harvard College, master’s in Public Health, a master’s in clinical psychology, and doctorate in clinical psychology from Boston University.
+She completed her clinical internship at Franciscan Children’s in Boston.
 She teaches Abnormal Psychology, Psychological Testing, and Cognitive-Behavioral Therapy.
-Her clinical interests include parent, child, and family interventions for youth internalizing disorders (phobias, general anxiety, social anxiety, selective mutism, depression, etc.).
-Her research interests include: the cultural context of clinical care, parenting intervention acceptability, family expressed emotion and psychopathology, and community-level sources of chronic stress and psychopathology risk.
+Her clinical interests include parent, child, and family interventions for youth internalizing disorders.
+Her research interests include the cultural context of clinical care, parenting intervention, family expressed emotion, and community-level sources of chronic stress and psychopathology risk.

 Barry X. Kuhle, Ph.D.

-Professor Kuhle received his baccalaureate from Binghamton University in 1997 and his doctorate in evolutionary psychology from The University of Texas at Austin in 2002.
+Dr. Kuhle received his baccalaureate from Binghamton University and his doctorate in evolutionary psychology from the University of Texas at Austin.
 He teaches Evolutionary Psychology, Fundamentals of Psychology, and Statistics in the Behavioral Sciences.
 His research focuses on the evolved psychological mechanisms that underlie sex differences in humor production, mate preferences, and romantic jealousy.
-He is also interested in (a) the evolution and development of both sexual fluidity and reproductive senescence in women and (b) sex differences in how women and men advertise themselves and what they report seeking on Tinder
+He is also interested in (a) the evolution of both sexual fluidity and reproductive senescence in women, and (b) sex differences in how women and men advertise themselves and what they report seeking on Tinder.

 Jessica M. Nolan, Ph.D.